 Flour - plain flour, standard grade, or all-purpose flour is used to make these cheese scones.

-Cheddar - preferably mature or vintage cheddar, but tasty cheese (regular cheddar) will do just fine, particularly when paired with parmesan.
+Cheddar - preferably mature cheddar or vintage cheddar, but tasty cheese (regular cheddar) will do just fine, particularly when paired with parmesan.

 Note - there is no added salt in this recipe because cheese can be rather salty, I opted for salted butter, and the baking powder also contains salt.
-However, if using unsalted butter add in ¼ - ½ teaspoon of table salt.
+However, if using unsalted butter add ¼ - ½ teaspoon of table salt.

-Note - all ingredients must be cold for this recipe.
+NOTE - all ingredients must be cold for this recipe.

 Step 1 - Preheat the oven to 220°C/200°C Fan.
+Line a baking tray or baking sheet with baking paper or parchment paper.

 Step 2 - Grate the cheeses, keeping aside approximately 40 grams of the cheddar to place on top of the scones before baking.